httpwg/http-extensions/draft-ietf-httpbis-pre-denied.md

     author:
       -
         organization: WHAT Working Group
-    date: 2026
+    date:

 --- abstract

-This specification defines a HTTP status code to indicate that the server is denying a prefetch request.
+This specification defines an HTTP status code to indicate that the server is denying a prefetch request.

 --- middle